 A.) Shipping cost is dependent on the weight, the destination, and the value of the items that you purchase.
 This is calculated at checkout so that we only charge you for our direct costs.
 We use a small 4"x2"x2" boxes within a soft package for 95% of our shipments.
 This minimizes cost, while making sure your items are not damaged in transit.
-The lowest shipping costs are via USPS, which is ~$5 in the domestic US and $15-$20 internationally.
-Please note that all international shipments are shipped with DDU incoterms.
+Please read all of our Shipping Terms and Conditions.
 The prices increase for faster shipment via UPS, Fedex, or DHL.
 If you prefer to use your own shipping account, please contact us.

 - Q.) How fast will my products arrive?